New Start-Up/Existing Business Loans With Centrelink benefits

 Yes

 It depends on the lender’s requirements.
-Some lenders will not consider your Centrelink payments as your regular income and will need another source of income to approve your loan application.
+Some lenders may not consider your Centrelink payments as a regular source of income and will require an additional source of income to approve your loan application.

 Yes